 Mark Robinson, Director of Operations for the Industrial Division at JDA, shared some of his experience, having served for over six years as an infantry and reconnaissance officer in the United States Marine Corps.
 Mark deployed three times to Afghanistan, Africa, and Colombia, South America during his service.

 In his remarks, Mark shared, “Like many veterans, I got much more out of the Marine Corps than the Marine Corps got out of me.
-We should be proud to be a part of the Armed Forces and utilize our personal growth for the common good.”
+We should be proud to be a part of the

 Mark has certainly used his own personal growth for good.
 Upon completing his service in the Marine Corps in 2016, Mark enrolled at the University of North Carolina’s Kenan-Flagler Business School, where he earned his MBA with a focus in Real Estate and Corporate Finance.
 During that time, he interned with JDA and joined the Industrial team full-time upon his degree completion.
 Starting as a Real Estate Manager, Mark has steadily grown into a key leader within the Industrial team, now overseeing operations for a division that continues rapid expansion across the United States.